History

 Local history is important to us and our curriculum has been planned to ensure our children can experience and evaluate the rich history of Liverpool.

-Studying history gives our children the opportunity to:
+We believe studying history gives our children the opportunity to:

 • Learn historical facts and dates